-Chase Sapphire Reserve: 3x points on all travel and dining/ 1 point on all remaining purchases
+Chase Sapphire Reserve: 3x points on dining and travel (once eligible) / 1 point on all remaining purchases

 Amex Platinum: 5x points on airfare and hotels/ 1 point for all remaining purchases

-By far, the Amex Platinum is the most rewarding credit card for airfare purchases made directly from the airline or with American Express Travel.
+By far, The Platinum Card® from American Express is the most rewarding credit card for airfare purchases made directly from the airline or with American Express Travel.
 If you fly frequently, the Amex Platinum can earn Membership Rewards points at twice the pace of almost any other rewards credit card.
 To earn 5x points on hotel purchases, you must book them through AmexTravel.com.

-The Chase Sapphire Reserve can be the better option if you want to earn bonus points from all travel purchases, not just air travel and hotels.
+The Chase Sapphire Reserve can be the better option if you want to earn bonus points from travel purchases, not just air travel and hotels.
+Note that you won’t earn 3x points on travel until you earn the $300 travel credit.
 Earning bonus points on dining is a definite plus too.

 Redeeming Ultimate Rewards & Membership Rewards